 Yes.
 Kingston maintains five official off-leash dog parks: Memorial Centre, Grass Creek Park, MacLean Trail Park, Rotary Park, and Meadowbrook Park.
 There’s also a fenced run at the Kingston East Community Centre.
 For details and maps, visit the City of Kingston’s dog park page.

-Are coyotes a risk for pets in Kingston?
+Are coyotes a risk to pets in Kingston?

 What’s the best place to walk dogs in Kingston?

 Lemoines Point Conservation Area offers scenic, leashed woodland and lakeside trails.
-The city’s waterfront and other parks are excellent too, so long as pets are leashed near traffic and wildlife.
+You can use the excellent waterfront and park areas, but you must leash pets near roads and animals.